About Liquidation or Winding Up

 If a resolution is passed in favour of the winding up, the company will appoint a liquidator, subject to any preference the creditors may have as to the choice of liquidator.

-Under section 253 of the Companies Act (Cap.
-50), the company itself, creditors, contributories, liquidator, judicial manager or the Minister may present a winding up application to the High Court.
+Under section 124 of the Insolvency, Restructuring and Dissolution Act 2018, the company itself, creditors, contributories, liquidator, judicial manager or the Minister may present a winding up application to the High Court.

-The applicant has to pay a winding up deposit of $10,400 to the Official Receiver, and the Court may appoint the Official Receiver or an approved liquidator as the liquidator of the company.
+The applicant has to pay a winding up deposit of $10,400 to the Official Receiver, and the Court may appoint the Official Receiver or an insolvency as the liquidator of the company.

 The winding up is deemed to have commenced as at the date of the presentation of the winding up application.

-Section 254(1) of the Companies Act (Cap.
-50) states all the grounds under which the Court may liquidate a company.
+Section 125 of the Insolvency, Restructuring and Dissolution Act 2018 states all the grounds under which the Court may liquidate a company.

 The common grounds for a company to be wound up by the Court include:

 Inability to pay its debts

-The company is deemed unable to pay its debts under section 254(2)(a) of the Companies Act (Cap.
-50) if a company's creditor, who is owed more than S$10,000, has served a demand for the sum owing at the registered office of the company, and the company has not paid this sum for three weeks thereafter.
+The company is deemed unable to pay its debts under section 125(2)(a) of the Insolvency, Restructuring and Dissolution Act 2018, if a company's creditor, who is owed more than S$15,000, has served a demand for the sum owing at the registered office of the company, and the company has not paid this sum for 3 weeks thereafter.